 Fairbank is situated near the San Pedro River and was named for Nathaniel Kellogg Fairbank, a Chicago businessman who helped finance the first railroad in 1881.
 By 1889, there were three restaurants, a grocery store, meat market, five saloons, post office, depot, school, and homes for about 100 people.
 The town fought through a drought, floods, and a major earthquake to remain a hub until after World War I. By then the price of copper had dropped, Tombstone silver was in the past, and the railroads slowed their operations.
 The school was in disrepair and finally closed down in 1944.
 The railroads left some years later and the last residents departed in the mid-seventies.

-Today, Fairbank is under the purvey of the Bureau of Land Management (BLM) and is aided in its preservation efforts by the Friends of the San Pedro.
+Today, Fairbank is within the bailiwick of the Bureau of Land Management (BLM) and is aided in its preservation efforts by the Friends of the San Pedro.
 The school building was restored in 2007 with original materials including walls made from gypsum blocks.
-Other buildings are in the works for restoration, but that won't be happening for awhile.
+Other buildings are in the works for restoration, but that won't be happening for a while.
 The Fairbank Cemetery is located about a half mile outside the town on a rocky hill.
 Primitive wooden crossed and piles of stone adorn the graves with a couple of iron fences around small family plots.
 About 150 people were buried there over the years.

 There are some easy and beautiful trails around the area We've enjoyed a four-mile hike exploring the town and surrounding countryside.
 There are also a sprinkling of geocaches which we have yet to search for.

 No self-respecting ghost town would be worth its salt without at least one memorable gunfight.
-Fairbank is no exception and it involved the usual suspects, including money, a train, along with a band of outlaws.
+Fairbank is no exception and it involved the expected elements, including money, a train, along with a band of outlaws.
 So here's the tale of the attempted train robbery of 1900.